Category Archives: OiNK Pre-Release

 It’s a loud, proud announcement indeed.

 The back page concentrates on the free gifts in the first two issues, in particular that flexidisc, surely the most surprising free gift to be given away with a comic.
-Also nice to see the beginnings of the ongoing joke about Uncle Pigg doing everything for his readers when in actual fact he’s raking in the dough, even at this early stage.
+Also nice to see the beginning of the ongoing joke about Uncle Pigg doing everything for his readers when in actual fact he’s raking in the dough, even at this early stage.

 It’s a little strange to promote the posters like they’re free gifts though.
 The OiNK Superstar Posters were absolutely incredible pieces by J.T.
 Dogg but they were very much part of the comic, taking up the middle pages every issue for the first few months.
 Oh well, it’s something a lot of comics did at the time to promote such things.